AI Trust

 Assumption checks

-• Sample size adequate per group
+• Sample adequacy per group

 • Independence of observations